 Signal Transduction Mechanisms

-There are several major signal transduction mechanisms found in cells of the cardiovascular system, the most important being the G-protein, IP3, and cyclic GMP pathways.
-Click on the following links to read detailed descriptions of these mechanisms in cardiac cell and vascular smooth muscle cells:
+There are several major signal transduction mechanisms found in cells of the cardiovascular system, the most important being the G-protein-mediated changes in cyclic AMP and inositol triphosphase (IP3), and cyclic GMP pathways.
+Click on the following links to read detailed descriptions of these mechanisms in cardiac cells and vascular smooth muscle cells: